andrea-mitridate/PTArcade/docs/getting_started/index.md

 # Getting started
-PTArcade streamlines the implementation of Bayesian inference analyes for new physics models using PTA data by providing an easy to use wrapper of [ENTERPRISE] and [Ceffyl].
+PTArcade streamlines the implementation of Bayesian inference analyes for PTA data by providing an easy to use wrapper of [ENTERPRISE] and [Ceffyl].

 Already confused?
 Let's try to be more concrete.
 Say you have a new physics model that produces a gravitational background with a relic abundance given by